-Went to madisens for Mitchell Shafer's Valentine weekend menu.
+Went to madisens for Mitchell Shafer's weekend menu.
 This restaurant is located at the South Thompson Inn Guest Ranch and Conference Centre in Kamloops, BC.

 The space is small.
 In fact the dining room is completely separate from the kitchen.
 As in the serving staff carry your food from the kitchen through the Bourbon Lounge and then open a separate door to get into the dining space.
 Odd.

 It was a cozy space with a fireplace and less than 10 four top tables.

 Preferring to eat earlier, I ended up booking the earliest dinner reservation they could accommodate.